 Initiating that position provided me with the same sweeping transition as the initial designation of the position of Superintendent of the County Office of Education.
 My experience was basically, and remarkably, to be acknowledged in the region as “the superintendent of the Religion Sector.”
 This position enabled me to broadly link people and resources, guiding a comprehensive communal discourse which examined and advanced concepts impacting the nature of (a) the Religion Sector, (b) the relationship between the Religion Sector and the Civic Sectors, and (c) religion in society.

-… I have recognized that this new Religion Sector 3.0 “Operating System” enhances each facet of constituent and community engagement, extending outcomes to new and greater scales….
+This new Religion Sector 3.0 “Operating System” enhances each facet of constituent and community engagement, extending outcomes to new and greater scales.

 Regional Clergy Engagement (RCE)

 My first assignment was to ascertain the methodology for constructing the database of every clergy person and congregation in a region.
 Although this did not exist in any county in the nation, the mechanics were…there, and the database of all 440 clergy was in place within a few months.

 Building on Regional Clergy Engagement (RCE), the Foundation had two objectives, (a) the mutual engagement of all clergy, and (b) the collaboration between all the institutions of the Civic Sectors and all congregations, on the widest range of community matters.

 As those 10 years progressed, the Peninsula clergy and the Civic Sectors’ leaders realized more and more that they were truly experiencing the new Religion Sector 3.0 era of the landscape of religion in the United States.
 This enabled all concerned to move forward beyond the barriers imposed by the common misperception of a “wall of separation” between “religion and state” and the attitude that “state” included all aspects of the Civic Sectors – government, education, human services and business.